P2GR/datamapper/docs/guide/datamapper-2/timestamps.md

 Automatically track when records are created and updated.
 The `HasTimestamps` trait adds `created_at` and `updated_at` columns that are managed automatically.

-**New in DataMapper 2.0:** Zero-configuration automatic timestamps with full customization options.
+**New in DataMapper 2.0:** Simply use the `HasTimestamps` trait in your model for zero-configuration automatic timestamps with full customization options.

 ## Why Timestamps?